 From Years 1 to 8, each child is assigned to one of four houses; Lancaster, Plantagenet, Tudor or York, which enables children to support each other and get to know those from other year groups.
 House matches, sports days, music festivals and general knowledge and dance competitions are run each year in houses which help promote identity and loyalty.
 Our reward system of Strides adds to the House Cup competition that concludes each year on Dolphin Night.

 The school runs an extensive lunchtime and after-school care programme of activities from gardening to swimming, rugby to ukulele, and is mainly led by the teachers.
 This programme is refreshed each term, allowing for an impressive breadth of opportunity, and a chance for children to get to know other staff outside the teaching environment.

-Christopher Leakey, Deputy Head and Head of Pastoral Care
+Chris Leakey, Deputy Head and Head of Pastoral Care